peach-xiao/EMRT/README.md

 # Enhancing Multi-scale Representations with Transformer for Remote Sensing Image Semantic Segmentation
 ## Introduction

-This repository is a Paddle implementation for our paper.
+This repository is a PaddlePaddle implementation for our paper.